samvera-labs/fedora-migrate/README.md

 ## Status

-Very alpha.
 This has been tested against Penn State's existing Scholarsphere applications, as well as generic Sufia applications.
+Other uses are presently unknown.

 ## Overview